The Selection Process for Advanced Leadership Fellows

 Candidates for the fellowship are asked to submit an expression of interest and a C.V., resume or bio at the “Introduce Yourself” section of the Advanced Leadership website at their earliest convenience.
 (Candidates can also mail in information to the Advanced Leadership Fellowship Office, but it is essential to submit a C.V., resume, or professional bio).

 Candidates for appointment as Advanced Leadership Fellows are considered in four rounds.
-Although a few leaders of unusual distinction might also be invited at other times at the discretion of the Faculty Chair and Selection Committee.
+Although a few leaders of unusual distinction might also be invited at other times at the discretion of the Chair and Faculty Selection Committee.
 The deadlines for candidates for the 2014 Fellowship year are:

 Decision Round Date for Submission of Expression of Interest and C.V.